 - to remember your preferences and registration information;

 - to enable a shopping cart;

-- to present and help measure and research the effectiveness of Service offerings, advertisements, and e-mail communications (by determining which AOL e-mails you open and act upon);
+- to present and help measure and research the effectiveness of our Service, advertisements, and email communications (by determining which AOL emails you open and act upon);

-- and to customize the content and advertisements provided to you through the AOL Service.
+- and to customize the content and advertisements provided to you through our Services.

 Web beacons are small pieces of code placed on Web pages, videos, and in emails that can communicate information about your browser and device to a server.
 Beacons can be used, among other things, to count the users who visit a Web page or read an email, or to deliver a cookie to the browser of a user viewing a Web page or email.

 Device graph or "device correlation" involves techniques using IP addresses, mobile technologies, and proprietary methods to determine if multiple devices may relate to the same user.
 This can enable the customization of ads, and other functions.